zteeed/zteeed.github.io/_posts/2019-12-29-stop-using-fcrackzip-and-or-john-to-crack-encrypted-zip-files.md

 ---
-title: EN - Stop using fcrackzip and/or john to crack encrypted zip files
-published: true
+title: EN - Zip cracking with cracker-ng (w/o fcrackzip/john)
 ---

 > This article might help you to retrieve plaintext passwords from zip